chavoosh/chavoosh.github.io/projects.md

 community, we implement a system in which users can watch videos through adaptive bit-rate video streaming service over NDN testbed without installing any software.
 Initial evaluation shows satisfactory performance and user experience, but also reveals a number of issues to be solved.
 This service is publicly available for Internet users.
-Visit this [website](https://ivisa.named-data.net) to watch videos completely over NDN!</p>
+Visit <a href='https://ivisa.named-data.net'>project's website</a> to watch videos completely over NDN!</p>

 <h2>iCDN</h2>